Paul Goldstein (tennis): Professional career

 In January 1999 at the Australian Open he defeated world No. 8 Greg Rusedski.
 In June at Wimbledon he upset both world No. 33 Jan Siemerink, and No. 17 Félix Mantilla.
-In August he upset world No. 8 Àlex Corretja of Spain in Washington, D.C..
+In August he upset world No. 8 Àlex Corretja of Spain in Washington, D.C.
+He won the gold medal in singles at the 1999 Pan American Games defeating Cecil Mamiit.

 In February 2000 he defeated world No. 17 Pat Rafter of Australia in Delray Beach, Florida.